zuozhenggh/learning-library/analytics-library/redbull/analytics-basic-data-exploration/analytics-basic-data-exploration.md

 	 ![Banner](images/duplicate.png)

 5. Click on the first copy of the chart to show its configuration.
-Now drag the `DNF_COUNT` field over the `OVERTAKEN_POSITIONS_TOTAL` field (in Values Y-Axis) to replace it.
+Now drag the `DNF_COUNT` field over the `OVERTAKEN_POSITIONS_TOTAL` field (in Values X-Axis) to replace it.

 	 ![Banner](images/dnf-replace1.png)

 6. Click on the second copy of the chart to show its configuration.
-Now drag the `DNF_DUE_TO_ACCIDENT_COUNT` field over the `OVERTAKEN_POSITIONS_TOTAL` field (in Values Y-Axis) to replace it.
+Now drag the `DNF_DUE_TO_ACCIDENT_COUNT` field over the `OVERTAKEN_POSITIONS_TOTAL` field (in Values X-Axis) to replace it.

    ![Banner](images/dnf-replace2.png)